Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/3-Managing-trello-boards.md

 ---
-title: "Managing the Trello Board"
+title: "3.
+Managing the Trello Board"
 ---

 # Managing the Trello Board